The Handbag in the Cloakroom at Victoria Station, the Brighton Line

-The circumstances of Jack’s abandonment symbolize both his ambiguous social status during the play, and the possibility of his upward social mobility.
-Interestingly, the scene has both aristocratic and common elements in it.
 The handbag that baby Jack was placed in is—as Miss Prism describes it—completely ordinary.
 Like any other well-used purse, it is worn from overuse:

-Thus, this commonplace container contains a baby of uncommon origin.
-Continuing this theme of disguise, it is no coincidence that this ordinary-handbag-containing-a-baby is discovered in a cloakroom—a place where outer garments like cloaks, coats, wraps, and scarves may be hung.
-These pieces of apparel can all be worn to conceal one’s true form, face, or identity.
-In the murderer-in-a-trench-coat kind of way.
+But hey!
+This commonplace container contains a baby of uncommon origin.
+Continuing this theme of disguise, it is no coincidence that this ordinary-handbag-containing-a-baby is discovered in a cloakroom—a place where outer garments like cloaks, coats, wraps, and scarves are hung.
+These pieces of clothing can all be worn to conceal a face or an identity (especially in a murderer-in-a-trench-coat kind of way).

 Let’s move onto Victoria Station.
-According to www.networkrail.co.uk, there were two train stations at the same site in Wilde’s day – leading to two different sites.
-The western trail, including the Brighton line, led to the wealthier parts of London while the eastern road led to places like Chatham and Dover, which were more impoverished.
+There were two train stations at the same site in Wilde’s day, leading to two different places.
+The western trail, including the Brighton line, led to the wealthier parts of London, while the eastern road led to places like Chatham and Dover, which were less well-to-do.
 The fact that baby Jack is at the intersection of these two lines literally puts him in an identity crisis.
-Does he come from a poor common family or a rich aristocratic one?
+Does he come from a poor, common family or a rich, aristocratic one?
 Lady Bracknell tends to look on the negative side and judge him as common until proven noble.

-So the scene of Jack’s orphaning contains aspects – like the ordinary handbag and the cloakroom – that make him seem common, but also hints of aristocracy – like the Brighton line – which reveal his true social identity.
+So the scene of Jack’s orphaning contains aspects (like the ordinary handbag and the cloakroom) that make him seem common, but also hint at his true aristocratic background (like the Brighton line).